Xfers/straitsx-tokens/Ethereum/doc/tokendesign.md

-# Xfers Fiat Token v1
+# StraitsX Fiat Token v1

 It allows minting/burning of tokens by multiple entities, pausing all activity, freezing of individual addresses, and a way to upgrade the contract so that bugs can be fixed or features added.